 The lake bottom varies between clay, sand and silt and depending on which swim you are in, it can be quite undulating in places.
 It would certainly help to study our pictures on the website of the lake drained down and our contour map.
 There are a number of features to fish to and varying gradients that run away from the 4 islands.
 All of which will prove important factors when choosing your presentation.

 A variety of rigs will work and I’m sure you all have your favourites that you are confident fishing back in the UK but do bear in mind that the bites here can be a little shy at times so don’t just wait for screaming runs.
 Single bleeps, drop backs or small lifts have resulted in many of the bigger fish.

 Experiment with your lead weight.
 1.5oz – 2oz should be more than ample especially if your using a bait boat and weighted rig tubing and super sharp hooks.
 A flat style lead will help you hold your spot as will chopped boilies if you are fishing tight to the island margins where the drop off can be steep in places.

 A foam riser nugget on your hook will ensure your hookbait sinks slowly and doesn’t sink should you hit a silty spot.

 Once your lead has hit the lake bottom it is imperative you that you don’t pull it back and risk masking the hook point.
 Not even a fraction!
 This could make all the difference!

 If you are fishing 3 rods I would suggest starting your campaign with 3 different bait options to test the water and see what is currently working.
-Perhaps a snowman, secondly, a single bright pop up and lastly, a more traditional single boilie approach.
+Perhaps a snowman, secondly, a small single bright pop up (pink seem to do particularly well) and lastly, a more traditional single boilie approach.

 Whilst I would always recommend minimal disturbance certainly experiment with bait colours and rig positions until you find your spots and are getting some action.
 Often a small move of a few feet to the left or right can make all the difference.